jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 # AdapTable Version 7 Upgrade Guide

-Version 7 of AdapTable will be released on 28 June.
+Version 7 of AdapTable will be released on Sunday 5 July.

-This is a major version release (primarily to cater for changes in the new ag-Grid version) and has a number of changes of interest:
+This is a major version release (primarily to cater for changes in the new ag-Grid version) and has a number of changes that will be of interest, including:

 * Support for latest ag-Grid Version (23) - necessitating changes to the React and Angular Wrappers.

-* Async Static Constructor
+* Static Constructor now asynchronous

-* New Calculated Column Expression Syntax
+* New Calculated Column Expression Syntax and UI

 * Schedule State Changes